Skip to main content

 Solution 2: Temporarily Disable

-Comment out theme-related configurations in your shell config file and restart Qoder to test.
+Comment out theme-related configurations in your shell config file and restart Qoder IDE to test.
 If the issue is resolved, re-enable items one by one to locate the conflicting component.
 For example, commenting out Powerlevel10k in ~/.zshrc:

 # source /path/to/powerlevel10k/powerlevel10k.zsh-theme